Finding the optimal solution for solving the classic game of Snake with pathfinding and heuristics

 The solutions below are all heuristic functions that will be run for each cell on the map.
 Whichever node around the head of the snake has the lowest value, will be the node the snake will move to next.
 This will continue to happen until either the snake has crashed or the game is complete.

-A live runner with each solution can be used to play out the game of snake with that solution, and is taken from my interactive developer game of writing your own heuristic (in Javascript).
+The live runner can be used to play out a game of snake with that solution.

 Manhattan Distance